 1. Easy DIY projects

 DIY projects are something you can do with your clients, for them, or just suggest to them so they can enjoy the projects themselves.
-Suggesting DIY décor is a way to get your clients more heavily involved in the design process.
+Suggesting DIY furniture and decor is a way to get your clients more heavily involved in the design process.
 They can be extra fun if the clients know they’re only living there temporarily because they might be more willing to take decorative risks with colors and patterns, making DIY projects the perfect accents.
 Suggest projects like painted mason jar candles, storage made of plastic baskets covered in patterned fabric, up-scaled thrift frames holding your clients’ own art, vintage garage sale furniture that you’ve refinished with a fresh coat of paint.
 All of these things are easy, affordable, and can be as bright or fun as your clients want to make them.

 2. Wall decals